chipoglesby/coloradoRent/README.md

 # Rent Prices in Colorado 1996 - 2015

-Part of a portfolio piece to exhibit current skillset in `R`.
+Part of a piece to exhibit current skillset in `R`.

 This piece includes: